snoplus/SNOPlusSlowControl/README.md

-SNO+ Slow Control scripts for collecting and storing PI DB data
+SNO+ Slow Control scripts for collecting and storing PI DB and IOS data
 -------------------------------------------------------------------

-The following is a copy of the important scripts used to monitor and store data from the PI_DB in CouchDB.
+This repository contains all of the slow control scripts and libraries used by the IO servers and Minard server to collect and store SNO+ detector data on a couch database.

-/misclib/: directory with miscillaneous libraries that were installed for use with the pi_db scripts.
+/misclib/: directory with miscillaneous libraries that were installed for use with the pi_db and ios scripts.
 Most other dependencies are common python libraries.

 /bash_cronjobs/: bash scripts that can be paired with a cronjob to restart crashed scripts.

 /tomb/: old stuff that is deprecated but I don't have the heart to remove.

-/cavitytemp/: script and libraries for reading the cavity temperature from a logfile saved on the minard server.
-Reads the log and stores the cavitytemp information to the slow control couchdb database in a cavitytemps view.
+The main operating script is for Minard pi_db/main_pidb.py, which uses the database libraries contained in lib/.
+The same goes for the IO servers and pi_db/main_ios.py.
+Names of relevant database URLs, settings for interval time between polling, and other configurables loaded can be adjusted in lib/config/config_pidb.py and config_ios.py.

-The main operating script is pi_db/main.py, which uses the database libraries contained in lib/.
-Names of relevant database URLs, settings for interval time between polling, and other configurables loaded can be adjusted in lib/config/config.py.
+By default, the Minard script pulls data from the PI DB every minute, while the IOS script pulls data every 5 seconds.

-By default, the script pulls data from the PI DB every minute.
-The script uses this data to send alarm notifications to the SNO+ Alarm Server database and Slow Control e-mail list.
+Both scripts use their collected data and an AlarmHandler class to post alarm notifications to the SNO+ Alarm Server database and Slow Control e-mail list.
 The script then stores the alarms and pulled data in CouchDB for usage by the Slow Control interface.